-Here is an example of a search result that has one URL “SE Ranking” that counts as an impression when a visitor clicks on it.
+Here is an example of a search result that has one URL “SE Ranking” that counts as an impression when it appears in search results for a visitor.

 Note that the impressions you see on the chart and in the table are aggregated by property.

-However, the table allows grouping the results by page to count each unique URL separately, whenever a SERP element contains several links to your site.
+However, the Google Search Console table allows grouping the results by page to count each unique URL separately, whenever a SERP element contains several links to your site.